-- In your normal place of work in a suitable area provided you can work unhindered OR - In a simulated environment that reflects the real working environment and realistic work situation
+Where will the In your normal place of work in a suitable area provided practical task you can work unhindered take place?
+OR In a simulated environment that reflects the real working environment and realistic work situation

 What knowledge, skills and behaviours (KSBs) do I have to demonstrate during the practical task?
 NOTE: You are only required to demonstrate your job role specific knowledge, skills and behaviours and the task will be chosen carefully by your employer/training provider to ensure that you have the opportunity to cover all aspects of the KSBs in an integrated way.